Time-0N/Hestix-core/README.md

 - Raspberry Pi 5 (4GB RAM or higher recommended)
 - Docker or Java environment (for backend)
-- NAS with MongoDB & PostgreSQL (or remote DB setup)
+- NAS with PostgreSQL (or remote DB setup)
 - NGINX or Caddy (optional, for reverse proxy)

 ---

 ## 📚 Documentation

-Coming soon in the `/docs` directory.
+Check the `/documentation` directory.
 Setup, configuration, and module development guides will be added incrementally.

 ---